+(c) Information and liability considerations.
 Tying is one way of telling consumers that a complementary good functions adequately with the basic good.
-To be certain, it is not the only way, as we can see from the widespread practice of endorsing complementary products as recommended by M. More importantly, a tie may be used to protect M's reputation visavis consumers or to insulate M against assignment of liability when a product malfunctions because of an independent producer's poor design.
-A tie can then be viewed as solving a problem of moral hazard in teams when third parties (such as consumers or the courts) do not have the technical expertise or the information necessary to know who is at fault.
+To be certain, it is not the only way, as we can see from the widespread practice of endorsing complementary products "as recommended by M".
+More importantly, a tie may be used to protect M's reputation vis-à-vis consumers, or to insulate M against assignment of liability in a case of malfunctioning that is really due to wrong design by an independent producer.
+A tie can then be viewed as solving a problem of "moral hazard in teams" when third parties (such as consumers or the courts) do not have the technical expertise or the information necessary to know who is at fault.